Sugarcane-svg/R/624-predictive.analysis/README.md

   1. trend, seasonal, cyclic
   2. time series decomposition(better visualize trend and seasonal)
+  3. seasonal diagnose plot
-  3. time series smoothing(moving average)
+  4. time series smoothing(moving average)
-  4. time series modeling(ARIMA, ETS)
+  5. time series modeling(ARIMA, ETS)

 the second part of the course is focus on varies regression models and its performance, I am going to break them into three parts, the params are the parameters which need to be tuned to get optimal model.